 The construction of Orca in the Geothermal Park in Hellisheidi, Iceland, is well underway!
 Now, all eight collector containers of the Orca plant have been mounted and are ready to start capturing carbon dioxide.

-The collector containers are the heart of our plant: this is where the two-step process to capture CO₂ from the air takes place.
+The collector containers are the heart of our plant: this is where the two-step process to of capturing carbon dioxide takes place.
 Having all eight collector containers mounted marks an important milestone in the construction of Orca, as this is the starting point for all outside installations.
 The next step will be to assemble the interconnecting piping to our process unit to prepare for the most complex step of the construction process — the installation of the process unit itself.

 The construction of Orca on the geothermal parc in Hellisheidi in Iceland is well underway.
 The plant is expected to be in operation in late summer 2021.
 Orca demonstrates that Climeworks is able to scale carbon dioxide removal capacity by a factor of around 80 in 3-4 years.
 These developments will lead to several million tons of direct air capture and storage capacity by the end of this decade.